share424/mercari-shopper-agent/README.md

 To handle transient network issues and API errors from Anthropic (such as `529 overloaded_error` or `429 rate_limit_error`), the agent employs a retry mechanism.
 This is implemented using the `aioretry` library, which automatically re-attempts failed API calls with an exponential backoff strategy (up to 5 retries).
 For other unexpected errors during tool execution, the system logs the issue and is designed to continue processing where possible, ensuring greater resilience.

+For the mercari search tool, I will let the LLM to handle the error and retry the tool call.

 ### Logging

 The project uses [Loguru](https://github.com/Delgan/loguru) for logging.
 It provides clear, color-coded logs of the agent's thoughts, actions, and tool calls, which is invaluable for debugging and tracing the agent's reasoning process.